 The President’s House

 The President’s House on Market Street is the site of the first executive mansion, which was home to George Washington and John Adams.
 Built around the foundation of the original house, this open-air exhibit features a tribute to the slaves who lived in and contributed to the development of Philadelphia.
+This cultural institution offers a viewpoint that paints this nation in a different light and pays tribute to the slaves that built this house as well as the nation.
+Be sure to visit this Philadelphia historical site for a rich and diverse experience that will be sure to instill a bit of knowledge on all visitors.

 Valley Forge National Historical Park